 In general, though, it’s a tech-savvy parent’s dream.
 In addition to the vitals data from the sensor, the camera streams to the Owlet app so you have all your real-time info in one place.

 The Owlet camera gets good reviews, and many parents appreciate the peace of mind that accompanies both the visual and data monitoring.
 Additionally, the Owlet cam includes many safety features, such as AES 128-bit encryption to ensure a secure Wi-Fi connection.

 For checking on your baby when you’re not in the room, a video baby monitor may be a valuable tool.

-There are a variety of options, from the very simple to the very high-tech.
+You can choose from among a variety of options, from the very simple to the very high-tech.
 Depending on how many cameras you want, your budget, and whether you want the camera to stream to your phone or a separate monitor, there is a video baby monitor to meet your needs.

-We hope these reviews help you pick the best video monitor for your family, and wish you and your little one a peaceful night’s sleep!
+We hope these reviews help you pick the best video monitor for your family, and we wish you and your little one a peaceful night’s sleep!
 (One can dream, right?)